silverqx/TinyORM/docs/tinyorm-relationships.md

 In addition to customizing the name of the intermediate table, you may also customize the column names of the keys on the table by passing additional arguments to the `belongsToMany` method.
 The second argument is the foreign key name of the model on which you are defining the relationship, while the third argument is the foreign key name of the model that you are joining to:

     return belongsToMany<Role>("role_user", "user_id", "role_id");

+The fourth and fifth arguments are primary key names on models in the many-to-many relation and the sixth argument is the relation name.

+The relation name is used during [Touching Parent Timestamps](#touching-parent-timestamps) and will be guessed from the type-id of the `Related` template parameter, TinyORM takes this name, changes the first character to lower case, and appends `s` character.
+So in the example above, the relation name will be `roles`.

 <a name="many-to-many-defining-the-inverse-of-the-relationship"></a>
 #### Defining The Inverse Of The Relationship